yoyogias/botframework-sdk/specs/botframework-activity/botframework-activity.md

 `A2103`: Senders and receivers SHOULD NOT rely on specific ordering of the entities included in an activity.

+`A2104`: Receivers MUST ignore entities whose types they do not understand.

+`A2105`: Receivers SHOULD ignore entities whose type they understand but are unable to process due to e.g. syntactic errors.

 ### Channel data

 Extensibility data in the activity schema is organized principally within the `channelData` field.
 This simplifies plumbing in SDKs that implement the protocol.
 The format of the `channelData` object is defined by the channel sending or receiving the activity.